apache/pulsar/site2/docs/concepts-messaging.md

 | Sync receive  | A sync receive will be blocked until a message is available.                                                                                                                                                  |
 | Async receive | An async receive will return immediately with a future value---a [`CompletableFuture`](http://www.baeldung.com/java-completablefuture) in Java, for example---that completes once a new message is available. |

+### Listeners

+Client libraries can provide their own listener implementations for consumers.
+The [Java client](client-libraries-java.md), for example, provides a {@inject: javadoc:MesssageListener:/client/org/apache/pulsar/client/api/MessageListener} interface.
+In this interface, the `received` method is called whenever a new message is received.

 ### Acknowledgement

 When a consumer has successfully processed a message, it needs to send an acknowledgement to the broker so that the broker can discard the message (otherwise it [stores](concepts-architecture-overview.md#persistent-storage) the message).